cloudrac3r/out-of-your-element/readme.md

 * This bridge is not designed for puppetting.
 * Direct Messaging is not supported until I figure out a good way of doing it.
+* Encrypted messages are not supported.
+Decryption is often unreliable on Matrix, and your messages end up in plaintext on Discord anyway, so there's not much advantage.

 ## Get started!